Oscillatory, non-progressing flows induce directed cell motion

 The widely used microfluidic particle separation methods such as filtration \cite{Debnath:2018.1}, inertial microfluidics, including curved microchannels \cite{LiWeihua:2016.1,DiCarlo:2019.1} or deterministic lateral displacement (DLD) \cite{Austin:2004.1,Austin:2006.2,Bridle:2014.1,AustinGomp:2020.1} are successful methods especially for separating solid particles of different sizes.
 For these classical separation techniques the deformability of particles is an additional degree of freedom and ongoing research is addressing the associated effects \cite{Gompper:2019.1,AustinGomp:2020.1}.

-In contrast, several transport phenomena in microfluidics only occur for soft particles.
-This is the lift force of vesicles and capsules in linear shear flows and Poiseuille flows near symmetry breaking walls at low values of the Reynolds number Re \cite{Secomb:2017.1,Misbah:1999.1,Seifert:1999.1,Viallat:2002.1}.
+In contrast, several transport phenomena in low Reynolds number microfluidics only occur for soft particles.
+This is the lift force of vesicles and capsules in linear shear flows and Poiseuille flows near symmetry breaking walls \cite{Secomb:2017.1,Misbah:1999.1,Seifert:1999.1,Viallat:2002.1}.
 In Poiseuille flows, the shear rate changes across deformable particles and breaks their forward-backward symmetry, so that droplets \cite{Leal:1980.1,Chakraborty:2015.1}, bubbles and capsules \cite{Kaoui:2008.1,Misbah:2008.1,Bagchi:2008.1} even in unconfined Poiseuille flows exhibit cross-stream migration (CSM) toward the center of a parabolic flow profile.
 The CSM direction is reversed by a sufficiently strong viscosity contrast between the interior of cells and the surrounding fluid \cite{Farutin:2014.1} or in vertical channels for non-buoyant capsules by gravitational effects \cite{Laumann:2017.2}.
 For modulated microchannels, a secondary attractor occurs aside from the channel center for soft particles such as red blood cells (RBCs) and capsules \cite{Laumann:2019.1}.
 These examples for CSM are however not approprate to separate particles with respect to a continuous variation of deformability.